syncfusion-content/uwp-docs/uwp/SfCellGrid/Overview.md

 ---
 layout: post
 title: Overview of SfCellGrid
-description: Overview and the features that are supported in SfCellGrid
+description: Overview and key features that are supported in SfCellGrid
-platform: UWP
+platform: uwp
 control: SfCellGrid
 documentation: ug
 ---